akashpoudelnp/safekeep/README.md

 - Requires password when you want to see your for decryption
 - Search your secrets like theres no tommorow.

-## Contributing
-If i have benefited you from my projects then buy me a beer

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).